Tanya Roberts, Bond girl and 'That '70s show' costar, dies at 65

 Other career highlights included the role of Midge Pinciotti in "That '70s Show" and cult-classic films such as "The Beastmaster" and "Sheena: Queen of the Jungle."

 Roberts had been hospitalized since Dec.
-24 after collapsing while walking her dogs, her publicist, Mike Pingel, told City News Service.
+24 after collapsing while walking her dogs according to her publicist, Mike Pingel.
 Her cause of death has not been released, but it was not related to COVID-19, Pingel said.

 Born in New York as Victoria Leigh Blum, she married screenwriter Barry Roberts in the 1970s and they moved to Los Angeles to pursue their Hollywood careers.
 They remained married until Barry Roberts died in 2006.
 The couple had no children.